sandwich-coder/dimension-estimation/README.md

 There were some revisions.
 First, the iterative scanning has been eliminated as it seemed redundant.
 It became a parameter 'divisions' instead, with the default 10.
 Second, the weighted averaging of adjacencies has been replaced by simple mean, on the basis that the sparsity of high-dimensional datasets makes the density meaningless.

-### Technical Challenge

-This algorithm relies on classical statistics, which believes real-world datasets generally behave as what the central limit theorem says, in how the axes are aligned.
-Albeit very successful, so many exceptions are encountered that "robust statistics", a major field of modern statistics, has emerged.
-To handle those exceptions and become a more reliable method of dimension estimation, many parts should switch from mean-std to the median-mad paradigm.
-To achieve such a rotation, the matrix must be constructed by a function that is continuous and positive-semidefinite to retain the information under diagonalization.

 ## Use

 #### tested environments